 CMS-1500 Submission Process

 - Providers are strongly encouraged to partner with an XML submission partner who will ensure that the medical bill and narrative attachment are sent and accepted by the correct payer.
-However, "paper" CMS-1500 submissions will be permitted when the CMS-1500 requirement goes into effect in July 2022.
+However, "paper" CMS-1500 submissions are permitted and can be submitted by mail, email or web upload.